Minnesota’s Klobuchar says she had breast cancer; doing well

-MINNEAPOLIS (AP) — Minnesota Sen. Amy Klobuchar announced Thursday that she has been treated for breast cancer and the treatment “went well.”
+MINNEAPOLIS (AP) — Minnesota Sen. Amy Klobuchar announced Thursday that she has been treated for breast cancer that was found in February and the treatment “went well.”

-Klobuchar, 61, tweeted that the cancer was found in February during a routine mammogram, and eventually she had a lumpectomy to remove the cancer.
+Klobuchar, 61, tweeted that the cancer was detected during a routine mammogram, and eventually she had a lumpectomy to remove the cancer.
 She said she completed radiation treatment in May, and a checkup in August found she was doing well.

 Klobuchar is early in her third term.
 She was first elected in 2006 and easily won reelection twice against little-known opponents.